1.1 Accessing SAGE Research Methods and SAGE Research Methods Cases as a Subscriber

 SAGE Internet Research Methods

 SAGE Secondary Data Analysis

 The “Little Green Books” are SAGE’s famous series, Quantitative Applications in the Social Sciences (QASS).
 For more than 30 years, the QASS series has been a cutting-edge resource for the latest quantitative techniques.
 Countless students, teachers, and researchers have relied on these handy, brief volumes to help them understand advanced quantitative topics such as Meta-Analysis, Survey Questions, Q Methodology, Experimental Design and analysis, and specific Regression Models.

 The complete QASS series is available online in full-text HTML format on SAGE Research Methods with tools available across the site to filter your search just on these titles.
 PDFs are not available for the QASS series at this time.

 SAGE’s Qualitative Research Methods series, or the “Little Blue Books,” is designed to teach novice researchers about specific modes of social inquiry, as well as widening the range of social science methods used by veteran researchers.
 These brief volumes aim to minimize jargon and make analytic premises visible by providing concrete examples and limiting the scope of each volume.
 The series is available on SAGE Research Methods in full-text HTML and PDF formats.

-There are currently 26 specially commissioned videos on the platform and we expect to add 20-25 more in 2013.
+There are currently 26 specially commissioned videos on the platform from leading Research Methods authors.
 These videos are particularly helpful for young researchers, helping them to understand research methods and the decision making process of picking one method over another.
-Top SAGE authors answer questions in the videos like “How do I choose between different research methods?” and “How should a real time online interview be incorporated into a research design?”
+In the videos, top SAGE authors address questions like “How do I choose between different research methods?” and “How should a real time online interview be incorporated into a research design?”
 Full-transcripts, closed-captioning, and citation information is available for all videos.

 3. Content Display and Tools